hugodasilvadasilva/RepData_PeerAssessment1/PA1_template.md

 }
 ```

-The code below just bring up some additional information about the dataframe
+The code below just brings up some additional information about the dataframe
-in order to you to be familiar with its content.
+for you to be familiar with its content.

 ```r